strapi/documentation/docs/developer-docs/latest/development/data-management.md

 `strapi import` will delete all of the existing data prior to importing the backup file.
 Restored data does not include the `users` table, which means that `createdBy` and `updatedBy` are empty in a restored instance.
 :::

 To import data into a Strapi instance use the `strapi import` command in the project root directory.
 Specify the file to be imported using the `-f` or `--file` option.
 The filename, extension, and path are required.
+If the file is encrypted, you will be prompted for the encryption key before the import starts.

 #### Example: Minimum command to import data from a file in the Strapi project root
 <br/>